kac460/finance-predictions/README.md

 # finance-predictions

-A tool for predicting expenses for the next month.
+A tool for predicting expenses for the next month (with some simple averaging/weighting strategies--nothing fancy, sorry ML fans), with additional scripting for visualizing your expenses over time.

 ## Instructions